kinnala/scikit-fem/docs/tutorial.rst

    In [4]: from skfem.mesh import Mesh
    In [5]: Mesh.load("docs/examples/square.msh")
-   Out[5]:
-   "Triangular mesh with 109 vertices and 184 elements."
+   Out[5]: "Triangular mesh with 109 vertices and 184 elements."

 You can also create meshes with the help of external packages, see e.g. :ref:`insulated`.
 Meshes can be visualized using :meth:`skfem.mesh.Mesh.draw` or with external tools after exporting them to VTK using :meth:`skfem.mesh.Mesh.save`.
-It is also possible to create the meshes by hand:
+It is also possible to create the meshes manually:

 .. code-block:: python

    In [6]: import numpy as np
    In [7]: p = np.array([[0., 0.], [1., 0.], [1., 1.], [0., 1.]]).T # points
    In [8]: t = np.array([[0, 1, 2], [1, 2, 3]], dtype=int).T # triangles
-   In [9]: m = MeshTri(p, t)
+   In [9]: MeshTri(p, t)
+   Out[9]: "Triangular mesh with 4 vertices and 2 elements."

 Choosing basis functions
 ########################

-The local basis functions are defined in :class:`~skfem.element.Element` classes.
-They are combined with meshes to create :class:`~skfem.assembly.GlobalBasis` objects, such as :class:`~skfem.assembly.InteriorBasis` and :class:`~skfem.assembly.FacetBasis`, that contain global basis functions evaluated at global quadrature points:
+The local basis functions are defined in :class:`skfem.element.Element` classes.
+They are combined with meshes to create :class:`skfem.assembly.GlobalBasis` objects, such as :class:`~skfem.assembly.InteriorBasis` and :class:`~skfem.assembly.FacetBasis`, that contain global basis functions evaluated at global quadrature points: